 - If done correctly, a business can launch with a lot of captive eyes and a lot of buzz.
 Eyes on your site –> customers.

 - For one day, your site gets to be the new kid in school.
 Press and social media influencers should take notice.

-- Your friends and family will buy!
+- Your friends and family will buy your product or service!
 If you aren’t telling everyone you know about your online business… well, it would be silly not to.

 Many of the same digital marketing strategies work at launch time, no matter what you’re launching — a startup, blog, ecommerce store, small business, web property, mobile application, etc.